neidacreates/neidacreates/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 🌱 I’m currently learning JavaScript and Python.
+- 🌱 Skilled in: Python, JavaScript, React
 - 🌷 Like my work?
 I can build your next website!